-The Authority did have two violations in 2023, which were due to late reporting of monitoring results for chlorine, as well as late submission of the 2022 Consumer Confidence Report.
-However, these violations have been resolved, and the Authority is now in full compliance with the DEP.
+The Authority did have one violation in 2024, which was due to late reporting of monitoring results for chlorine.
+However, this violation has been resolved, and the Authority is now in full compliance with the DEP.
 The Authority has met the stringent guidelines for the contaminants in drinking water that are required to be sampled by the DEP.
 By meeting these guidelines, there is no known or expected risk to health.